Kaamkiya/stdio-games/README.md

 Where `<FILE>` is the name of the file you compiled.
 </details>

+## About the games

+To learn about each individual game and it's purpose, visit the [wiki](https://github.com/Kaamkiya/stdio-games/wiki).

 ## Contributing:

 I welcome contributions.
 If you want to help, see the [contributing docs](.github/CONTRIBUTING.md).